MS. CSIZMESIA, pK-5 Music Teacher

 Letourneau now has a 5th grade chorus that meets on Tuesdays and Thursdays during the school day.
-Be on the lookout for upcoming concerts. :)
+Check out our first concert!
+The kids did an awesome job!

 We are excited to have Mr. Grady joining us during the morning music classes Monday-Thursday.
 Mr. Grady is a student teacher from UMASS.

 This year in music grades pK-2 will be learning about the elements of music.
 We will explore melody, harmony, rhythm, and expression through activities with our voices, bodies, and various classroom instruments.
 Currently, we are focusing on beat and rhythm.
 How can you help at home???
 Practice patting the steady beat along with songs on the radio or clapping out the sounds.